thygolem/GIS_H3_system/README.md

 ## Run redis_write.py to write data to the REDIS database

+- Must know that REDIS is a cache database.
+This is not used for a persistant use.
+Consider using MongoDb Atlas free database for testing purposes with good level of availability and persistence.

 ## Run redis_udp.py to read data from the REDIS database and send data through UDP to touchdesigner